-How to make you own sinkers and jig-heads
+How to make your own sinkers and jig-heads

 Lead-heads were a very popular saltwater lure in years past.
-They where dressed with feathers or bucktail and the head often painted and finished with a painted eye.
+They were dressed in feathers or bucktail and the head often painted and finished with a painted eye.

 Lead-heads also sink down quickly to where the fish are in deeper water.
 This makes them a good choice when casting from a boat or from rocks where foul ground and kelp make gear loses inevitable.
 Try a two ounce (50g) model if casting to smaller species like kahawai.
 A 40g model would be a bit better if you are making them to troll for albacore tuna.